arturadib/node-five/README.md

 + `mousedown`:
-Callback will be passed `{ clientX, clientY, button }`. `button` values correspond to the convenience constants `calango.LeftButton`, `calango.RightButton`, etc.
+Callback will be passed `{ clientX, clientY, button }`. `button` values correspond to the convenience constants `five.LeftButton`, `five.RightButton`, etc.
 See http://developer.qt.nokia.com/doc/qt-4.8/qt.html#MouseButton-enum
 for a list of supported button codes